LGN520/farreach-public/docs/varkv.md

 # Variable-length key-value for all six methods (nocache/netcache/farreach/distcache/distnocache/distfarreach)

+- NOTE: about fraghdr
+	+ For switch, it parses fraginfo_hdr including 16b clientlogicalidx, 32b fragseq, and 16b fragidx & 16b fragnum
+	+ For end-hosts
+		* In socket helper, udpsendlarge_ipfrag adds fragidx&fragnum; udprecvlarge_ipfrag parses clientlogicalidx and fragseq for large requests from client to server, and fragidx&fragnum for all packets
+		* In client/server.worker, it ONLY serializes/deserializes clientlogicalidx&fragseq, yet NOT aware of fragidx&fragnum

 ## Implementation of large value part 1 (forwarding rule + ip fragmentation)

 - Implement >128B variable-length value (part 1)